Drugs Control Department Karnataka Recruitment 2026: Vacancies, Selection Process & Career Path

 Contact Information

-Salary Range As per 7th Pay Commission recommendations (Varies by post, typically Level 4 to Level 10 and above)
+Standard Salary (approx.) As per 7th Pay Commission scales, varies by post (e.g., Level 4 to Level 10)

 • Drug Inspector